 - Heat up the milk in a small bowl, in the microwave for a few seconds (10-15).
 The right temperature of the milk should be between 26°C and 32°C to activate the yeast.
 Stir the crumbled yeast into the warm milk until dissolved.

-- In the bowl of a stand mixer add the flour, sugar, salt, and mix on low speed.
+- In the bowl of a stand mixer fitted with the dough hook, add the flour, sugar, salt, and mix on low speed.
 Add the eggs, one at a time, the dissolved yeast and keep mixing on low until all the ingredients are well combined.
 Stop the mixer once to scrape down the sides.

 - Still on low speed, gradually add the butter, a few cubes at a time.
 Once all the butter has been added, turn the mixer up to medium speed and continue mixing until the dough is smooth and shiny and has pulled away from the sides of the bowl.
 This should take 15-25 minutes, no less.